phamcongthuy/challenge/_live/city-of-los-angeles-bureau-of-street-lighting.md

   This will provide real time data to the community and public officials, enabling policy direction and the enhancements to improve the livability for all residents in the City of Los Angeles.
+category_metrics:
+  - Exposure to air toxins
-category_metrics: '[''Exposure to air toxins'', ''Prevalence of adverse childhood experiences'']'
+  - Prevalence of adverse childhood experiences
+category_other:
-category_other: '[''LA is the best place to PLAY'']'
+  - LA is the best place to PLAY
-unique_identifier: y5fc9ytu
 category: live
 uri: /live/city-of-los-angeles-bureau-of-street-lighting/
 order: 6
 project_image: /assets/images/live/city-of-los-angeles-bureau-of-street-lighting.jpg
-project_proposal_impact: []

 ---